threatcode/threat-vm/README.md

-# Kali VM image builder
+# Threat VM image builder

-This is the build script to create the Kali Linux [Virtual Machine (VM)](https://www.kali.org/docs/virtualization/) images.
+This is the build script to create the Threat Linux [Virtual Machine (VM)](https://www.threatcode.github.io/docs/virtualization/) images.

 Currently there are two build methods are possible: